neilbeveridge/zuul-netty/performance-tests/performance-dedicated.md

 - Unspecified Production-grade, low-latency networking equipment utilised for interconnects.
 - Mixture of WRK load generator and HP LoadRunner used to provide a sample probe.

-## Positives of Netty
- -  Non blocking inbound and outbound – We were able to handle high number of concurrent connections with a significantly low number of threads.
-This has helped reduce the CPU utilization spent on the Selectors.
- -  Efficiently utilizes the system resources like CPU/network.
-Even higher throughput can be achieved with bonded or dedicated NICs.
-Depending upon the additional tasks on the proxy layer we might need additional CPU capacity.
- -  High number of connections doesn’t affect the stability of the ZUUL proxy instance, whereas with Tomcat the instance became unresponsive when the worker threads reach limits.
- -  Memory utilization is very efficient as the temporary stacks created by the number of threads are much less due to its low thread count and also zero-copy request and response content buffers are employed.
-Higher application throughput is visible in the GC graphs shown below.

-## Observed Throughput-Limiting Effects
- -  In Netty based ZUUL we observed that the context switches started off at 100K per second and settled at 48K at peak load.
-This is because at the start of the run the efficiency of the ZUUL proxy is at peak [all threads were active from start of the run] since Netty NIO is event based, this trend matches the TPS and mirrors the response latency.
- -  In tomcat the worker threads increases with increase in concurrent connections and leveled off as soon as the throughput settled.
- -  The CPU Load Averages for Tomcat quickly outstrip Netty and as the load passes the number of available cores, as a result of the copious worker threads, a queueing effect ensues which presents as an increase in latency and therefore a lower througput for a given number of connections.

 ## Configuration
 ### TCP Parameters
 - Increase the OS’s receive and write buffers, net.core.rmem\_max and net.core.wmem_max.